THashimoto27/DTE_1st/README.md

 ### b.2 Field

 ### b.3 Object
+In this setting, apple is the only object that we can see, which diamter is assumed at 15 cm.

 ### c.
 Community
 There are not any restriction on the community because of the simple settings.